-Forest schools takes place nearly every Friday afternoon for all children.
+Forest schools takes place nearly every Friday afternoon for children in year 2 to 6 and Wednesday afternoons for those in Reception and Year 1.
 The older children use the local forest whilst our younger children use the wooded area in the school grounds.

 What is a Forest School?